lusamek/OpenCalphad/README.md

 ## 5. Using GUI (under dev)

 The GUI of OC is under development.
-It will be available in a next release (in the vdi image).

 Currently, it can be compiled using the GNU C/C++ Compiler.
 The "Makefile" allows to compile flopencalphad on Mac, Linux, and BSD/Unix.
 This project is downloaded on the host machine or Unix/Linux/Mac.
 The ZIP file needs to be decompressed.
 It requires the FLTK library and C++ compiler (e.g. CLANG or GCC).
 In order to create the executables, the compilation is possible with ` make all`.
 The installation is possible with ` make install ` using root access.
 This will install the files into the directory /usr/local/bin/.

-It is recommended to use the GUI as a regular user.
 The command `echo $PATH ` will display the default PATH for executables.
 As user, the GUI can be started by the following command from the directory, where it was compiled :
 ` ./flopencalphad ~/macros   `

 Screenshot of Virtual Machine running the GUI:
 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/gui-vm-oc-screenshot-1.png)